A little balsa glider with a good yield

 OpenOffice.org 1.x Draw.
 Open

 is free software, available for most computer operating

 Why a flat wing profile?

 exchange profile drawings like if they were treasures.
 They spend

-weeks, even months, assembling wings that match the chosen profile with
+weeks, even months, assembling wings that match the chosen profile

-out the easiest to build.
+best solution.
+It's far out the easiest to build.
 Its aerodynamic

 yield is close to the maximum you can expect.
 Just give it an angle

 of attack of about 7°.
 Apart from a good aerodynamic yield, flat

-profiles have a simpler

-in the air.
+profiles have a simpler behavior in the air.
 They are easier to cope

 The main advantage of a cambered profile, apart from the facts that

 it has some more yield and can be more rigid, is that it requires

 far less wing surface to create an equal lift.
 Conversely, a flat

 wing will require much more chord to create the same lift than a

 flat profile can allow a glider to fly slower, because for a same

 Why such a thin wing profile?

 A balsa plate of 2 mm is enough to get a rigid and lasting wing.
-So why
+So

-yet faster.
+way yet faster.
 I prefer a slow speed, to have the time to enjoy the

 glider's flight.
-Second, At low speed and short chord, thin profiles
+Second, at low speed and short chord, thin profiles

 are commonly a better choice (whether they be flat or cambered).
 You

 get more easily the air to follow the wing shape neatly.

 Basically, thin profiles allow for lower flight speeds (whether they

 be flat or cambered).
-You need a higher flight speed to get the air move correctly around a thick profile.
+You need a higher flight speed to get the air

+to move correctly around a thick profile.
 This is why the first

 airplanes had very thin profiles.
 This too is one reason why they

 Advantages of thick wings in today airplanes is that they are more

 rigid for a given weight and they can contain more fuel and

 Why a wing incidence of 7°?